-The My Trail Company Backpack UL 50 is new multi-day ultralight backpack that weighs 22 oz and is inexpensively priced ($119).
+The My Trail Company Backpack UL 50 is a new multi-day ultralight backpack that weighs 22 oz and is inexpensively priced ($119).
 I’d classify it a frameless backpack, although comes with a thin, removable foam stiffener in the back panel.
-It has a front stretch mesh pocket, mesh water bottle pockets, ice axe loops w/shaft holders, a unpadded hip belt, and a top drawstring closure.
+It has a front stretch mesh pocket, mesh water bottle pockets, ice ax loops w/shaft holders, an unpadded hip belt, and a top drawstring closure.
 While it’s reasonably comfortable with loads up to 30 pounds, the hip belt architecture is sensitive to pack weight and becomes noticeably less effective as you approach the high-end of its range.
 The Backpack UL 50 also comes with volume reducing clips at the base of the pack, so you can use to reduce its internal capacity to 20L (as long as you fully cinch down the side compression straps, according to MTC.)
 I discuss this feature more fully, below.

 Specs at a Glance

 - Total : 1 Lb 6 oz (actual, size medium)

 - Capacity: 50L, including extension collar according to MTC.

 - Bear Canister Compatibility: Vertical